 CAP Lecture and Reception

-This event is for spring 2015 enrolled auditors only.
-RSVP to the CAP office by April 24, 2015.
+The event is for fall 2015 enrolled auditors only.
+RSVP to the CAP office by December 4, 2015.
+More details to come.

-His presentation "Philanthropy and Plutocracy" will relate his work with megafoundations and the impact of the biggest new foundations on public policy.
+His presentation "Philanthropy and Plutocracy" related his work with megafoundations and the impact of the biggest new foundations on public policy.